yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 Similar to [`read_line()`](#read_line), but it accepts a table of options:

-- `timeout` - Required, timeout in milliseconds, which is a integer
+- `timeout` - Required, timeout in milliseconds, which is an integer

 And includes the following additional events: